rubens-vilhena/rubens-vilhena/README.md

 **Legal Engineer | Operations Specialist | Trust & Safety**
 *Bridging the gap between Corporate Law, Compliance, and Code.*

-I am a Senior Lawyer pivoting to **Legal Engineering**.
+I am a Senior Lawyer and **Legal Engineer**.
 With 8 years of experience, I use my background in high-stakes investigations and corporate litigation to build tools that automate regulatory workflows and ensure data privacy.

 ---